Protospace/spaceport/docs/Integrations Server.md

 	- `printer`
 - `garden` for capturing garden images using ffmpeg

 The [Supervisor](Supervisor.md) service names are in the code blocks above.
+Configs are stored in `/etc/supervisor/conf.d/`.
+Reading these will tell you where all the code lives.

 ## Details

 The server is a Debian VPS running on the local Proxmox server.